redhat-cip/software-factory/docs/deploy.rst

 Software Factory role images can be created in two different formats.
 Either the tree format (a directory that contains a full working filesystem) or a bootable qcow2 image.
-The former is used to bootstrap a test environment using LXC and the later to deploy a production environment on an OpenStack cloud.
+The former is used to bootstrap a test environment using LXC and the latter to deploy a production environment on an OpenStack cloud.
 We use a tool called eDeploy to create role images.
 All role images are based on CentOS 7.